diondetterer/epinetr/README.md

 and the *epinetr* package will be installed into your R library.

 ## Usage
-There are a vignette and a demo in the package, and we encourage users to read the vignette at least, as it provides a fairly comprehensive tutorial.
+There is a vignette in the package which provides a fairly comprehensive tutorial, and we encourage all users to read it.
 However, here are some minimal commands to get you started:

 ```r
 pop <- Population(